CAGameProg/materials/Chapter1/assignment.md

 Write a program that asks the user for a temperature in Fahrenheit and prints out the temperature converted to Celsius.

+Make sure that the user input is a float not an int because conversions from Fahrenheit to Celsius often involve decimals (float64).

 ## 3.

 a.
 An unsigned byte is 8 bits therefore the largest (unsigned) integer it can store (in binary) is `11111111` which is 255 in decimal.